gdak/django-stack/README.md

 # django-stack
-Docker Compose with service discovery for a Django project
+Docker Compose with service discovery for Django

 **5 components**